 When should you use hot rolled steel products?

-- Construction projects requiring structural shapes.
+- Construction projects needing structural shapes.

 When should you opt for cold rolled steel?

-Cold rolled steel should be considered when:
+Cold rolled steel becomes a consideration when:

 Muchang contains other products and information you need, so please check it out.